nautechsystems/nautilus_trader/README.md

 ## Data Types

-The following market data types can be requested historically, and also subscribed to as live streams when available from an exchange/broker, and implemented in an integrations adapter.
+The following market data types can be requested historically, and also subscribed to as live streams when available from a data publisher, and implemented in an integrations adapter.

 - `OrderBookDelta`
 - `OrderBookDeltas` (L1/L2/L3)